 You didn’t invest in yourself

-Your best investment will never be a stock, bond, or a plot of land.
+Your best investment will never be a stock, bond, or plot of land.

 There are many ways you can invest in yourself.

-Investing doesn't always have to do with monetary gain.
-Investing in yourself can can initiate POSITIVE CHANGES in your life and help make you a happier person.
+Investing in yourself can initiate positive changes in your life and help make you a happier person.
 It can also deepen your relationship with your friends and family.

 You don’t have a plan for your life

-Things really started happening to us when we created a FINANCIAL PLAN for our life.
+Things really started happening for us when we created a financial plan.